calaldees/teachingWorkshops/teacherEducation/assessment.md

 -----

 ### "Assessment Literacy"
+* Students have to see the value in the assessment
-* Students need to know what each of the assessment types are for (summative/formative).
-They have to see the value.
+* Students need to know what each of the assessment types are for (summative/formative)
     * Some students don't see the point in formative assessment (only look at the grade)
     * Some students don't see the point in summative assessment (only care about personal progress and little for the course direction)
     * Some think they know the content already